 “For a single night, you will feel as he does, but only in your lips, your breasts, and your loins.
 Never in your heart for that is where there is pain.
 You will share his flaming passion, but come morning, he will only disgust you.
 Your disgust will take away all your pain.”

 “Can I never love again … truly love?”

 “Have you not tasted true love?
 You said you didn’t want it ever again.”

 Suddenly, a deep voice came from the open doorway.
 “My Lady.
 Excuse me, my beloved, I see you are busy, perhaps another time would be a better.”

 Evangeline turned to see Sir Geoffrey in his belted, sky blue tunic, his hands clasped submissively at his waist.
 Geoffrey had pursued her all last year pleading for her hand.
 He was handsome, tall, brave, and proud, but had ideas contrary to hers, and so she had sent him away.

 The crone smiled tilting her head to Evangeline then placed her claw hand on the knight’s bowed head.
 “If you wish to please me, Sir Geoffrey, some venison would be welcome or a wild pig for the roasting spit.
-Would you do that for your princess?”
+Would you do that for your beloved?”